James Somers

 - Perfectly Reasonable Deviations from the Beaten Track, Richard P. Feynman

-- I have written about Feynman here and here and admire him to the point of reverence.
+- I have written about Feynman here.
 See this wonderful series of videos, "Fun to Imagine," in which he explains (a) why mirrors seem to reverse left-and-right but not up-and-down, (b) how trains stay on the tracks, and (c) how rubber bands work.
 Fantastic stuff.

 - Other Feynman videos worth watching: The Last Journey of a Genius, about his adventure to Tannu Tuva.
 Warning: a real tear-jerker.
 Also, of course, The Pleasure of Finding Things Out.